-The exact cost of this safari will depend upon the time of year that you want to travel and the choice of accommodation in Victoria Falls and Cape Town.
+The exact cost of this safari will depend upon the time of year that you want to travel and the choice of accommodation in Victoria Falls, The Okavango Delta

-If you are travelling alone or wanting your own room, then there would be a single supplement of around $1500.
+If you are travelling alone or want your own room, then there would be a single supplement of around $1500 – $3000.

 Please contact one of our safari planners using the form below and they will send you back a more accurate price as soon as possible.

 If you are interested in any of the below add-ons, chat to your travel planner or mention it in the enquiry form below.

 Africa’s most iconic Game Reserve is spectacular all year round but especially during the Great Migration.
 Easy accessibility from Victoria Falls and Cape Town too make it an amazing add on.